Master of Science Degree in Occupational Therapy

 - Three references, submitted electronically (see reference section below).

 Beginning with the 2023-2024 application cycle, we will also be offering an option to apply directly to our accelerated MS/OTD program.
 Applicants to this program will complete the MS application and an additional supplemental response.

 - A one-year (totaling six credits) combined anatomy and physiology course; or one semester of human anatomy and one semester of physiology.
 Applications can be initially reviewed if another science course has been taken.
 Acceptances are pending completion of anatomy and physiology.

 - A science course with a lab.
 If your anatomy or physiology course has a lab, it will also cover this requirement.

-While applicants can take science pre-requisite courses at any regionally accredited college or university, including community colleges and online courses, we wanted to share the Columbia School of Nursing courses as an option.
+Applicants can take science pre-requisite courses at any regionally accredited college or university, including community colleges and online courses.

 - A three credit course in abnormal psychology